-I’ve been asked several times in recent weeks which health related books are my personal favorites, so I thought I’d list my Top Ten and give you the reasons why each particular book was a game changer for me.
+I’ve been asked several times in recent weeks which health books are my personal favorites, so I thought I’d list my Top Ten and give you the reasons why each particular book was a game changer for me.

-Juicing for Life - By Cherie Calbom
+Juicing for Life by Cherie Calbom

 Ok, I know.
 Juicing is not the wellness silver bullet that it is cracked up to be in the health community and veggie juicing has the potential to be nothing but a huge blood sugar spike unless you stir in some cream to lower the glycemic index like the French traditionally practice with their raw carrot juice.

-But, twenty years ago when I was a stressed out corporate rat, living out of suitcases and constantly flying all over the place, juicing really saved my life and this particular book was my juicing bible.
+But, twenty years ago when I was a stressed-out corporate rat, living out of suitcases and constantly flying all over the place, juicing really saved my life and this particular book was my juicing bible.

-I’ve written before about my problem with panic attacks in my 20′s that was triggered by my “burn the candle at both ends” corporate lifestyle.
-Vegetable juicing provided the much needed minerals I required to get through this unhealthy period in my life until I was able to slow down, get a life, and start doing some actual cooking for myself.
+I’ve written before about my problem with panic attacks in my 20’s that was triggered by my “burn the candle at both ends” corporate lifestyle.
+Vegetable juicing provided the much-needed minerals I required to get through this unhealthy period in my life until I was able to slow down, get a life, and start doing some actual cooking for myself.

-Even now, I use vegetable juicing as a way to get a lot of easy to absorb minerals if I’m on the road and don’t have access to homemade bone broth, an even better source of easy assimilated minerals (see free video library on this blog for how to’s).
+Even now, I use vegetable juicing as a way to get a lot of easy to absorb minerals if I’m on the road and don’t have access to homemade bone broth, an even better source of easily assimilated minerals (see free video library on this blog for how to’s).
 The difference now is that I drink my fresh veggie juice with some fat to improve absorption and prevent the blood sugar spike!

-The Untold Story of Milk - By Dr. Ron Schmid
+The Untold Story of Milk by Dr. Ron Schmid

 When I was new to raw dairy and still a little unsure about my decision 10 years ago, this book by Dr. Ron Schmid made all the difference.
 This book provides a comprehensive history of milk and how pasteurization came into favor.
 If you think raw milk is unsafe, this book will change your mind.

-In short, the detail provided in this book is sure to overcome the deep seated propaganda against raw milk that has been purposely sown in your brain by Big Dairy via government and conventional medical authorities to protect marketshare and profits.
+In short, the detail provided in this book is sure to overcome the deep-seated propaganda against raw milk that has been purposely sown in your brain by Big Dairy via government and conventional medical authorities to protect market share and profits.
 You will never look at milk the same again after reading this amazing story.

-This book is absolutely essential for the woman who desires a medication free prenatal and birth experience.
+This book is absolutely essential for the woman who desires a medication-free prenatal and birth experience.
 I can’t tell you how much I referred to this book, almost on a daily basis, when I was planning a pregnancy, pregnant, or breastfeeding.

 Knowing how to properly and successfully use herbs to assist your body through the very challenging physical experience of pregnancy, birth, and labor is information that you can’t put a price on.